Constructions of Binary Optimal Locally Repairable Codes via Intersection Subspaces: Conclusion

-We would like to thank Professor Chaoping Xing for introducing us to this problem.
+\Acknowledgements{We would like to thank Professor Chaoping Xing for introducing us to this problem.
 During this work, he provided many valuable discussions and expert advices, which are very useful for improving the quality of this paper.
+The authors also would like to express their sincere gratefulness to editor and the four anonymous reviewers for their efforts in reviewing this article and constructive comments. \\ This work was supported in part by National Key R\&D Program of China (Grant Nos.
+2022YFA1004900, 2022YFA1005000), and National Natural Science Foundation of China (Grant No. 62272303).}

-\section{Appendix}
+\begin{appendix}